jishnu-lab/SWING/README.md

 ## Input Data
 ### pMHC Context

-For the NCV, only the Epitope, MHC, Hit, and Sequence columns are necessary.
+For the SCV, only the Epitope, MHC, Hit, and Sequence columns are necessary.
 For the cross-prediction, the Set should be defined as Train or Test

 | Epitope       | MHC         | Set           | Hit           | Sequence              |
 | ------------- | ----------- | ------------- | ------------- | --------------------- |